 A vPC is a special type of Etherchannel that connects a device to two switches, not just one.
 This is why it’s part of the multi-chassis Etherchannel family. vPC is a Cisco technology, found in the Nexus platform.
 It’s like VSS, which is also a Cisco technology, but for the Catalyst platform.
 Other vendors have similar technologies as well.
 There is no special requirement on the device end.
-As long as they support LACP, they’ll be fine. vPC is a solution to be implemented for Cisco Nexus switches in NXOS mode of operation.
+As long as they support LACP, they’ll be fine. vPC is a solution to be implemented for Cisco Nexus License in NXOS mode of operation.

 The dual-active links helps with increasing bandwidth, and decreasing the need for spanning-tree.
 When connecting switches with spanning-tree, some links will be active while others get disabled. vPC is an effective way to work around this. vPC will provide redundancy and dual-active paths.
 As there are two or more paths to two switches, there is no single point of failure.
 Even if one of switches fail, traffic will still flow.
 Like Etherchannel, vPC is a layer-2 technology.
 Frames may be sent over any link.
 Frames are not duplicated over links to both switches.
 As we’ll see a bit later, this would be really bad.